ULB-Darmstadt/shacl-form/README.md

 ### Providing additional data to the shapes graph

-Besides `data-shapes` and `data-shapes-url`, there are two ways to add RDF data to the shapes graph:
+Besides `data-shapes` and `data-shapes-url`, there are three ways to add RDF data to the shapes graph:

 1. While parsing the shapes graph, any `owl:imports` predicate with a valid HTTP URL is fetched.
 The response is parsed (using one of the [supported](#formats) MIME types) and added to a named graph.
 This graph is scoped to the node where the `owl:import` is defined and its sub nodes.